Kingston Launches Dual Portable SSD Storage Solution - www.lokmattimes.com

 - Fits your life: All in one, and one for all…of your devices that is.
 With both USB-A and USB-C connectors, the Dual Portable SSD easily transfers files between your devices: laptops, desktop, mobile and more.

-- The speed you need: Amplify your creative productivity with USB 3.2 Gen 2 speeds up to 1,050MB/s read and 950MB/s write [2].
+- The speed you need: Amplify your creative productivity with USB 3.2 Gen 2 speeds up to 1,050MB/s read and 950MB/s write2.

 - Ditch the cable: Life is messy enough without the chaos of cable management.
 Keep it simple and go cable-free.
 Palm, pocket or purse, this compact and sleek SSD fits virtually anywhere.

-- Store more, create more: Get reliable storage for your large files, high-resolution photos and 4K videos up to 2TB [3].
+- Store more, create more: Get reliable storage for your large files, high-resolution photos and 4K videos up to 2TB3.

 - Interface: USB Type-A and USB Type-C®